mapersiani/cse15l-lab-reports/Lab3Report.md

 *This command can be used to search for files based on their modification time.*
 *Source: ChatGPT*

 * First, we'll look for files that were modified in the last 7 days by adding `-7` after `-type`.
-After entering this command, we can see that everything is returned since all of the files were downloaded withing 7 days.
+After entering this command, we can see that everything is returned since all of the files were downloaded within 7 days.
 ```
 bash-3.2$ find ./written_2 -mtime -7
 ./written_2